JasonYuan869/AutoWaifuClaimer/README.md

   * Uses keyboard emoji input, rather than mouse input
 * Create a likelist for what the bot would react to
 * Save what was rolled by the bot in rolled.txt
+* *Technically* not a third-party client for user accounts, unlike other autoclaimers (which would be against the TOS)

 ## Requirements
 See requirements.txt